LuccasJSantos/Functional-UI5/README.md

 This allows you to use every single function for model handling.
 Please, refer to L.model function at the top to see what functions are available.

-_Note: 'for' function will not be included as a result of calling 'for', since it has no purpose of using it in this occasion_
+_Note¹: for() won't be included as a result of calling for(), since it has no purpose of using it in this occasion_

+_Note²: getModelPromise() won't be include as a result of calling for(), since the model is created when using for(), making getModelPromise useless in that case_

 **Usage**